-State law requires elected officials, including those appointed to elective office, to file an annual financial disclosure statement.
-Since 1984, cities and towns have been required to adopt standards of financial disclosure consistent with the standards imposed for state elected officials.
-Its
+State law requires elected officials, including those appointed to elective office, to file an annual financial disclosure statement.114 Since 1984, cities and towns have been required to adopt standards of financial disclosure consistent with the standards imposed for state elected officials.115

 The annual financial disclosure statement is due each year on January 31 covering the immediately preceding calendar year.
-The city or town clerk should make the forms available to meet this filing requirement.
-Candidates for city or town office must file the financial disclosure statement covering the preceding 12-month period when nomination papers are filed.
-The statement covering the preceding 12-month period when nomination papers are filed.
+The city or town clerk should make the forms available to meet this filing requirement.116 Candidates for city or town office must file the financial disclosure statement covering the preceding 12-month period when nomination papers are filed.117

 The law requires elected public officials to disclose personal financial data including information on members of the "household" (defined as the public official's spouse and any minor child of whom the official has legal custody).
 Information on business holdings is required under certain circumstances.
 Property owned by the official or a member of the official's household must also be reported (with certain exceptions).
 The report must be filed with the city or town clerk and is available for public inspection.
-Failure to file or filing a false or incomplete financial disclosure statement, if done knowingly, is a class 1 misdemeanor.
+Failure to file or filing a false or incomplete financial disclosure statement, if done knowingly, is a class 1 misdemeanor.118